davebenson/doom4-walkthrough/README.md

 Fortunately, almost every location in this game looks somewhat different, so it's not so bad.
 But pay attention to the names given to certain major rooms/locations, since usually if i give it a name, then you run back to it a few times.

+# Using this Guide
+Secrets, Field Drones, Argent Cells, Rune Challenges are all written in uppercase at their secret location, with dotted notation where the first number is the mission and the secret is the index of the location in the Dossier Overview/Map page.
+For example, SECRET 14.3 would be the third secret in the dossier in mission 14 (but there's really only 13 missions).
+This is intended to facilitate searching.

+As a perhaps dubious consistency I will use all-caps the first time you meet a monster or can collect a weapon.
+Subsequently, I will use title case.

+(In the case of monsters, there are two grammatically annoying ones: The Possessed and Possessed Security.
+I'm just going use them like they were real nouns, and i'll therefore pluralize them as The Possesseds and Possessed Securities.)

+I will use title case (ie first letters capitalized) for various other collectibles: Suit of Armor, Small Armor, Health Station, Mega-Health, etc.

+Similarly CHECKPOINT is always written uppercase to indicate that the game will give a checkpoint.
+The significance of that is that it is nice to load up on supplies right before getting the checkpoint.
+(So that if you die, you won't have to get the supplies again)

 # About this Guide
 This is the first Walkthrough I have written.
 I hope you find it useful.